Mass No. 2 (Bruckner): History

 The bishop of Linz, Franz-Josef Rudigier, had already commissioned a Festive cantata from Bruckner in 1862 to celebrate the laying of the foundation stone of the new cathedral, the Maria-Empfängnis-Dom.
 In 1866, he asked Bruckner for a mass to celebrate the accomplishment of the construction of the Votive Chapel of the new cathedral.
 Because of a delay in completing the construction, the celebration of the dedication didn't take place until three years later, on 29 September 1869 on the Neuer Domplatz.
 The performers were the Liedertafel Frohsinn, the Sängerbund and Musikverein of Linz, and the wind band of the k.k.
 Infanterieregiment 'Ernst Ludwig, Großherzog von Hessen und bei Rhein Nr.
 14'.
 The manuscript and the Widmungspartitur are archived in the episcopate of Linz.

 Bruckner subjected the work to far-reaching revision in 1869, 1876, and 1882.
 The second version of 1882 was performed on 4 October 1885 in the Alter Dom, Linz by the Liedertafel Frohsinn, the Sängerbund and Musikverein of Linz under the baton of Adalbert Schreyer.

 Versions and editions

-Two versions of the mass are available:
+Bruckner left two versions of the mass.
+These are available in various editions: